WICG/attribution-reporting-api/EVENT.md

 request which includes the `Attribution-Reporting-Eligible` request header.

-When the `attributionsrc` attribute is present in these surfaces/APIs, both with and without a value, existing requests made via `src`/`href` attributes, or `window.open` will now include the `Attribution-Reporting-Eligible` request header.
+When the `attributionsrc` attribute is present in these surfaces/APIs, both with and without a value, existing requests made via `src`/`href` attributes or `window.open` will now include the `Attribution-Reporting-Eligible` request header.
 Each of these requests will be able to register attribution sources.